rsvim/rfc/1-TUI/3-Layout.md

 5. Scroll bar: A vertical column component in the right side of the window, usually shows a scrollbar to indicate the current viewport position in the whole buffer.

 ![1](../images/1-TUI-3-Layout.1.drawio.svg)

+### Command-Line

+A command-line can have below components:

+1. For user input variant, it contains:
+   - A `:` indicator that indicates current command-line accepts user input commands, and the last editing mode is "Normal".
+If the last editing mode is "Visual"/"Select", the indicator is `:'<,'>` that indicates cmdline also accepts the visual-selected text range.